Ash has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 As I've indicated in past reviews, Princess Carolyn is probably one of my favorite characters on the show.
 She was always a bit tragic, struggling to find happiness and failing again and again.

 I thought it was realistic that she actually didn't enjoy motherhood.
 Being a single parent is a full-time job.
 That's just the truth.
 You don't get a break.
 It's constantly, unendingly centering your life around the needs of someone else.

 I remember saying in my review of Season 5 that I couldn't wait to see Princess Carolyn being happy with her new daughter.
 I must've had a brain fart and forgot how hellish actual parenting can be.

 I'm not a parent myself, but my narc mother was a preschool teacher (narcissists often take positions of power over vulnerable people to gain supply), so I was around diaper changing and burping and feeding a lot.
 It's probably the largest reason why I decided as a child that I was never, ever going to have kids.

 There's a point where Princess Carolyn says she loves her daughter, she just doesn't love taking care of her.
 And I feel that's valid.
 Most parents love their kids but don't love changing diapers.

-I enjoyed the part where her friend (the Gekko woman) reminds her that being a mother means doing what she must for the good of her child.
+I enjoyed the part where Vanessa Gekko reminds Princess Carolyn that being a mother means doing what she must for the good of her child.
 Also, Princess Carolyn chose to be a parent, so there's really no room for complaining.

 That was good.